flowscan/nft-analytics-public-resources/grants.md

 ### Indexer Team

-Task: Build a service to index all currently available NFTs metadata on-chain
+Task: Using our own event indexer, build a service to index all currently available NFTs metadata on-chain.

 The services must be written in `go`